The $x_i$-eigenvalue problem on some new fuzzy spheres

-In \textbf{Section \ref{preliminari}} we briefly recall the construction procedure \cite{FiorePisacaneJGP18,FiorePisacanePOS18} of these fuzzy spaces and how to diagonalize Toeplitz tridiagonal matrices; in \textbf{Sections \ref{CSD=2},\ref{CSD=3}} we study the $x_i$-eigenvalue equation on $S^1_\Lambda, S^2_\Lambda$ respectively; in \textbf{Section \ref{conclu}} we compare results on $S^2_\Lambda$ and FS; in \textbf{Section \ref{app}} (the Appendix) we have concentrated lengthy calculations and complex proofs.
+We adopt \cite{CS-FiorePisacane} as a measure of the localization of a state the square space-uncertainty (dispersion) in the ambient Euclidean space $\RR^D$ ($D=2,3$), i.e. the expectation value on the state (variance) \be (\Delta \bm{x})^2: =\left\langle \left( \bm{x}\!-\!\left\langle\bm{x}\right\rangle\right) ^2\right\rangle =\left\langle\bm{x}\,{}^2\right\rangle- \left\langle \bm{x}\right\rangle^2 =\sum_{i=1}^D\left\langle x_i^2\right\rangle-\sum_{i=1}^D\left\langle x_i\right\rangle^2, \ee which is manifestly $O(D)$-invariant.
+This symmetry means $(\Delta \bm{x})^2_{\psi}=(\Delta R\bm{x})^2_{\psi}$ for every state $\psi\in\mathcal{H}_{\Lambda}$ and $O(D)$-transformation $R$, and implies that minimizing (\ref{uncnostra}) or $\left\langle \bm{x}^2\right\rangle-\left\langle x_i\right\rangle^2$ with a fixed $i\in\left\{1,\cdots,D\right\}$ is equivalent.
+On the other hand, since on our fuzzy spheres $\bm{x}^2\simeq 1$, this approximately amounts to maximing $\left\langle x_i\right\rangle^2$, what occurs on the $x_i$-eigenstate with highest eigenvalue.
+Therefore the eigenstate $\bm{\chi}$ with maximal eigenvalue of any coordinate is very localized (almost an optimally localized state; the latter are the closest to ``classical" states).
+Evaluating (\ref{uncnostra}) on the approximation of $\bm{\chi}$ determined in the present work is sufficient to prove \cite{CS-FiorePisacane} the bound